 While correcting visual acuity can seem like an obvious step, some athletes are unaware that they suffer from an undetected refractive error.
 Refractive errors are any number of different size and shape abnormalities that affect the eye’s ability to focus light on the retina, affecting vision.
 Depending on your athletic goals, contact lenses or specialty sports goggles or sport-specific sunglasses may be of benefit.

 Contrast sensitivity is also important for athletic performance.
 During a contrast sensitivity test, you will be asked to identify the orientation of parallel gray stripes against backgrounds of various colors.
 The backgrounds gradually begin to match the shades of the stripes.
 Low contrast sensitivity, especially in low-light conditions, will make it more difficult to track objects.
 A variety of solutions can be effective for addressing contrast sensitivity concerns.
 These solutions include wearing eyeglasses with a special lens tint to increase visibility, depending on your vision needs.

 Ocular alignment tests evaluate how well both eyes work together.
-Dr. Lyons performs eye dominance tests as well as binocularity testing.
+Dr. Lyons and Dr. Brewer perform eye dominance tests as well as binocularity testing.
 Just as most people have a dominant hand, we also tend to have a dominant eye.
 Knowing one's eye dominance is helpful for certain sports.
 Good binocularity is greatly beneficial for sports as it contributes to skills such as depth perception and visual coordination.